 We also looked at the perception the participants had of their own performance.
-The answers to the question "How was your performance as a decision-maker" (see Appendix) was assessed against the participants' 'true' performances (in rounds 1 and 2), which were calculated in terms of the money participants spent as a consequence of their decisions.
+The answers to the question "How was your performance as a decision-maker" (see Appendix A) were assessed against the participants' "true" performances (in rounds 1 and 2), which were calculated in terms of the money participants spent as a consequence of their decisions.
 The following general formula (n being the round number) was used:

-$$Performance = \frac{Money\ spent\ round\ n}{Optimal} \tag{2}$$
+$$Performance = \frac{Money \text{ spent round } n}{Optimal}.$$ (2)

-The performance is expressed relatively to an optimal performance, which is the minimum amount a participant could have spent, given the river they were assigned, defined as:
+The performance is expressed relatively to an optimal performance, which is the minimum amount a participant could have spent, given the river they were assigned, defined as

-$$Optimal = Protection\ cost \times Number\ of\ floods\ in\ round\ n \tag{3}$$
+$$Optimal = Protection cost \times Number of floods in round n.$$ (3)